snarfed/bridgy/docs/index.rst

 bucket <https://console.developers.google.com/project/apps~brid-gy/storage/brid-gy.appspot.com/>`__.
-It backs up all entities monthly, and all entities except ``Response`` and ``SyndicatedPost`` weekly, since they make up 92% of all entities by size and they aren't as critical to keep.
+It backs up all entities monthly, and all entities except ``Response`` and ``SyndicatedPost`` weekly, since they make up 92% of all entities by size and they aren’t as critical to keep.

 We use this command to set a `Cloud Storage lifecycle policy <https://developers.google.com/storage/docs/lifecycle>`__ on that